Ophidev/Node_js-Notes/Seasion1 Notes/EvenLoop_Node_js/notes.md

   - 🌐 DNS lookups
   - 🔐 Crypto operations
 - These heavy tasks are offloaded to the thread pool instead of blocking the main thread.
 - Once completed, results are sent back to the **callback queue** for execution via the event loop.

+### 🔹 Key Points
+- These 4 threads are software threads
+- They run on your CPU’s hardware threads (like your 16-thread Ryzen CPU).
+- Because tasks are done in the background by libuv threads, the main thread stays free → non-blocking I/O.

 👉 **Analogy:** Like extra cooks 👨‍🍳👩‍🍳 helping the main chef (V8) in the kitchen.